Navigating Healthcare: A Guide to Modern Medicine and Wellness

 Mood Disorders

 Mood disorders are characterized by significant fluctuations in a person’s mood and emotions, often disrupting their ability to function in daily life.
 These conditions can range from debilitating depression to the emotional highs and lows of bipolar disorder.
-Understanding these disorders is crucial for effective treatment and management.
+Understanding these type of mental disorders is crucial for effective treatment and management.

 Major Depressive Disorder (MDD)